TrevorDArcyEvans/AstroGrep.Core/README.md

 ```

 ## Additional work
-* port to .NET Core 6
+* ported to .NET Core 6
-* remove all Windows specific code
+* removed all Windows specific code
   * removed all encoding detection
 * ported to Linux